14. Interfacing compiled code (**)#

 Example 14.6

 (*) It might be very educative to study the implementation of csource.
-By now, we should be able to author such functions ourselves (a few hours’ worth of work), let alone read with understanding.
+We should be able to author such functions ourselves now (a few hours’ worth of work), let alone read with understanding.

 # compiles a C or C++ source file using R CMD SHLIB,